-As summer starts to come to a close, home lovers, like you and me start to get that urge to re-style our rooms with fall touches and layers to warm them up for the coming fall season.
-I have autumn on my mind.
+As seasons change, home lovers, like you and me start to get that urge to re-style our rooms with the next seasons colors.
+I am adding fall touches and layers to warm them up the decor for the coming fall season.

 My inspiration for adding new style and color to my tray was tile.
 Not just any tile, but this hip and trendy black and white tile that I have been seeing everywhere.
 On floors…